 Tips for your offices in the pandemic and post pandemic

 I hope this has given you some new inspiration for handling your meeting spaces in the current situation.
-You can find more pandemic-related ideas here on pandemic office-compliance and here on how to improve meeting conditions during and after the pandemic.
-If you need a more stratic approach, you can start here with the future of the workspace og our full ressource on back-to-the-office tactics.
+You can find more pandemic-related ideas here on pandemic office-compliance.
+If you need a more stratic approach, you can start here with the future of the workspace with the future of the workspace and our full ressource on back-to-the-office tactics.